rfquack/RFQuack/examples/demos/bheu2022-arsenal/README.md

 - signal generator node
   - this can be anyting (e.g., real device, SDR)
-  - for this demo we'll use a [separate dongle](sig-gen/) based on RadioLib, running a TX-wait-RX loop that transmits a simple 2-FSK beacon
+  - for this demo we'll use a [separate dongle](sig-gen/) based on RadioLib, running a TX loop that transmits a simple 2-FSK beacon
 - on the RFQuack dongle
-  - run frequency scanner module
-  - run guessing module
   - put RFQuack dongle in RX mode and sniff

 ## DEMO 2: Firmware Customization